 Muddy Waters sings of longing, long distance love, and that all important phone call at the 1968 Copenhagen Jazz Festival.
 Today’s Copenhagen Jazz Festival was not officially established until 1979, but Tivoli Gardens, the second oldest amusement park in the world, had been presenting a series of concerts under the name since 1964.
 Tivoli Gardens is a famous amusement park and pleasure garden in Copenhagen, Denmark.
 The park opened on August 15, 1843 and is the second oldest amusement park in the world, after Dyrehavsbakken in nearby Klampenborg.
 The 21-acre park is beautifully landscaped with fountains and flower beds.
 The park prides itself in the more than 111,000 custom-designed lights that illuminate it at night and the more than 400,000 colorful flowers, including 65,000 tulips.
 The architecture of the buildings in the park is wonderful and include the Nimb Palace Hotel, a Chinese Tower (built in 1900), a Glass Hall Theater, and Concert Hall.
+To learn more facts about architecture and how these architects performed and used their ability to stand out, go to this perfect site similar to Archute.

 Long Distance Call is a song by American blues musician Muddy Waters.
 It was first released as a single in 1951 by Chess Records (#1452), with Too Young To Know on the B-side.
 The single reached #8 on the US R&B chart.
 It was later released on the greatest hits album The Best of Muddy Waters (1958), and is hailed as a classic modern blues song; Waters’s singing is cited as an excellent example of the so-called blue notes.